magnesj/ResInsight/docs/Faults.md

 Faults can be exported to separate files in the _`*grdecl`_ file format.
 This is useful for example if you need a list of the geometrically detected faults that has not been covered by entries in the eclipse FAULTS keyword.

-To export some faults, select the faults you want to export in the **Project Tree**, right click them and select the command **Export Faults ...** from the context menu.
+To export some faults, select the faults you want to export in the **Project Tree**, right-click them and select the command **Export Faults ...** from the context menu.

  ![]({{ site.baseurl }}/images/ExportFaultsMenu.png)